muhammad-ur-rehman/loopomatic/README.md

 ## Design Pattern

-Loopomatic follows a Service Object (a.k.a.
-Service Layer) design pattern.
-All orchestration-heavy, business-specific logic—AI classification, rule evaluation, external API calls, and cross-system coordination—lives inside plain-old Ruby objects under `app/services`.
-Controllers, models, and jobs stay thin because they delegate to these services, which hide the complexity of multi-step workflows and keep external integration concerns in one place.
+Loopomatic keeps things clean by using Service Objects.
+All the heavy lifting AI classification, rules, external API calls, and multi-step workflows—lives in app/services, so controllers, models, and jobs stay simple and easy to follow.

 ## Tech Stack